-The university, often referred to as “KU,” formally opened its doors to students in September 1866, but its history began in 1855.
+The university, often called “KU,” formally opened its doors to students in September 1866, but its history began in 1855.
 At that time, the first legislature made a provision for a Kansas university, with buildings to be erected when Congress or benefactors would give money for their construction.

-In 1858 the Presbyterian Church of the United States, believing that the funds of Mr. Lawrence could be secured to help it, took steps to establish a school on Mount Oread.
-In 1859 the legislature granted a charter to this institution under the name of “Lawrence University,” and a board of 22 trustees was appointed.
+In 1858, the Presbyterian Church of the United States, believing that Mr. Lawrence’s funds could be secured to help it, took steps to establish a school on Mount Oread.
+In 1859, the legislature granted a charter to this institution under the name of “Lawrence University,” and a board of 22 trustees was appointed.
 In January 1859, the city of Lawrence provided a quitclaim deed of 40 acres to the trustees of the North College campus.
 The deed required several conditions, including that the university would be permanently located in Lawrence, that a brick building not less than 36 feet in width and 60 feet in length and two stories high be erected and completed within one year from the date, and that the school would be commenced within six months.

-The Presbyterian Board of Education contributed $2,000 toward the erection of a college building.
+The Presbyterian Board of Education contributed $2,000 toward erecting a college building.
 Contributions from citizens enabled the trustees to lay the foundation for the building known as the North College on Mount Oread.

 To meet the conditions of the deed, a preparatory school called the “University of Lawrence” was opened in the basement of the Unitarian Church on April 11, 1859.
 However, it was discontinued three months later because there were no students.
 However, the Presbyterians continued with their building until winter.
 The following year, 1860, was one of hard times, so their project was abandoned until more money could be raised.